Creative studies to help you dig deeper into the Bible together

 It’s important to read the Bible in community.
 Reading together helps us understand the text and hear from God.
 Reading in a community such as a Bible study group can also challenge us as we hear different perspectives.

 These studies have been prepared with small groups in mind.
-They’re all free to download.
+They’re all available free.

 We first meet Timothy in Acts 16, where we are told Timothy is a disciple, whose mother was a believer.
 The believers in the area spoke well of Timothy, and Paul took Timothy along on the on-going mission of preaching the Gospel and planting and strengthening churches.
 The letters of 1 & 2 Timothy reveal a strong relationship, in which Paul has trained and encouraged Timothy in church leadership, and in particular in preaching and teaching.

 This study uses the Manuscript method.
 Using a Bible passage printed out on paper, the passage is read and observations marked with coloured pens.
 The aim is to read the Bible for ourselves and hear God speak through his word.
 Manuscript does not assume Bible knowledge but instead gives everyone an opportunity to read the Biblical text and share and apply what they have learned.Download the study

 The Book of Exodus tells how God rescues his people Israel from slavery in Egypt.
 At the end of the book of Genesis, Jacob’s family had come to Egypt at the invitation of Joseph, one of Jacob’s sons, who had risen to prominence in Egypt.
 At the beginning of Exodus, we discover that the descendants of the family of Jacob have become a nation.
 But having arrived in Egypt as free people, the opening chapter of Exodus describes how the Israelites are enslaved by the Egyptians.